sbudh/Sailpoint/README.md

   return userName;

-8.Write a rule to get the list of users who has Active Directory applications.
+Write a rule to get the list of users who has Active Directory applications.

   Use QueryOptions and Filter.Hint Filter.eq(“links.application.name”, “Active Directory”);